Thursday, March 31, 2016

 Eggcellent!

 This is a cracking (sorry) platformer but I admit that I struggled to fully grasp it due to the sheer size of its map.
-This is a big game and something you either play properly or not at all - unless you enjoy running around for a few minutes just to enjoy the smooth 50fps scrolling whilst listening to the DMA sounds burping out through the speakers?
+This is a big game and something you either play properly or not at all - unless you enjoy running around just to see the smooth 50fps scrolling whilst listening to the DMA sound burping through the speakers?

 Woo, this map is confusing at first.
 And boy, is this game big.
 Perhaps too big?